anirudhahi5/Machine-Learning/readme.md

 Another case study consists of a dataset showing the Real Estate price which is dependent on multiple variables.

 #### 3. Logistic Regression
+This contains a case study of Bank loan disbursement based on interest rate and other parameters.
+Another case containts the social media advertisement case which predicts the user has purchased a product or not based on his age and gender.